 Glace Chase is an Australian performer, writer and self-described ‘trans-queen’ based in New York City.
-Known for their outrageous drag performances and alternative city tours, they’re also a two time winner of the Griffin Award.
+Known for her outrageous drag performances and alternative city tours, she's also a two time winner of the Griffin Award.

-With exuberant encouragement from STC’s Associate Director Paige Rattray and the support of our Rough Draft program, Chase has produced Triple X — a show they sum up as “descended from a rom com” and “funny as hell”.
+With exuberant encouragement from STC’s Associate Director Paige Rattray and the support of our Rough Draft program, Chase has produced Triple X — a show she sums up as “descended from a rom com” and “funny as hell”.

-Here, Chase reflects on how Triple X came together and why they decided to write a love story between a ‘Wall Street banker bro’ and a charismatic trans drag performer.
+Here, Chase reflects on how Triple X came together and why she decided to write a love story between a ‘Wall Street banker bro’ and a charismatic trans drag performer.

 Bisexuals.
 Pansexuals.
 Experimenters.
 Chill open minded straight guys.
 Chill open minded gay guys.
 And guys exclusively into trans women.
 There is a middle ground in sexuality (and gender) that NO-ONE has examined.
 There’s a whole world out there that has never been discussed, and certainly not from a place of empathy.
 If you’re a straight guy who is in to or open to trans women then society at large, and even the trans community itself, mostly regard you as a fetishist, adulterer, or kinkster.
 (And some are).
 If you’re even seen at all.
 Or that ‘you must be gay’.
 It’s pretty damning.
 And it’s cruel to trans folks.
 Are trans people worthy of love?
 Of being seen as legitimate romantic partners and desirable in their own right?
 Do the guys that are into trans women deserve to be shamed or otherised?